slatedocs/slate/source/index.html.md

   -H "Authorization: Token token=API_KEY"
 ```

-Castupload expects the API key to be included in all API requests to the server in a header that looks like the following:
+Filmmakers expects the API key to be included in all API requests to the server in a header that looks like the following:

 `Authorization: Token token=API_KEY`